Relying on God, I Got More Than a Job

 On my way home, I sang hymns all the way, happy and released.
 Thank God!
 Through this experience, I truly felt that God was right by my side; when I relied on and looked to Him, He practically led me by His words, which was not vague at all.
 Since then I had better.

-On the day of interview, I still felt afraid.
+On the day of the interview, I still felt afraid.
 Knowing something was wrong with my situation, I told my difficulty to the sister.
-She read a passage ofto me, “God is man’s only Lord, God is the only Master of human fate, and so it is impossible for man to dictate his own fate, impossible for him to surpass it.
-No matter how great one’s abilities, one cannot influence, much less orchestrate, arrange, control, or change the fates of others.
-Only the unique God Himself dictates all things for man, for only He possesses the unique authority that holds sovereignty over human fate; and so only the Creator is man’s unique Master.”
+She read a passage ofto me, “God is man’s only Lord, God is the only Master of human fate, and so it is impossible for man to dictate his own fate, impossible for him to step outside of it.
+No matter how great one’s abilities, one cannot influence—much less orchestrate, arrange, control, or change—the fates of others.
+Only God Himself, the unique, dictates all things for man, for only He possesses the unique authority that holds sovereignty over human fate, and so only the Creator is man’s unique Master.”
 Then the sister fellowshiped with me, “All things are dictated by God.
 Outwardly, whether you can pass the interview depends on the interviewer.
 But in fact, it is in God’s hands.
 Because you are bound by the influence of status and put the decisions made by man above all else, you don’t have God’s place in heart or know His authority.
 God is the Creator; as long as we rely on Him, He would lead us.”
 Hearing the sister’s fellowship, I no longer felt afraid.
 It’s true.
 Only God is the one who holds sovereignty over my fate.
 Whether I can pass the interview is based on the rule and preordination of God.
 I should submit to His orchestrations and arrangements with no individual choice.
 Thinking of this, I felt assured and relieved.